federgraph/RiggVar-RG38/doc/RotaForm1.md

 Sofort Berechnen is true and two positions of the model will be shown - The normal position and the relaxed position of the model.

-You can see the relaxed position only if the mast bends, when the force in the shrouds is greater zero.
+You can see the relaxed position only if the mast bends - when the force in the shrouds is greater zero.

 ### Super Blau